Fumoi Self-Cleaning Litter Box Review (2026): Worth It?

 | Litter type | Clumping only (clay, cassava, corn) |

-Finding 3: The 95L drum fits multiple large cats.
+The 95L drum handles large cats well.
 One verified buyer with three cats at 15-18 lbs each reported all three fit comfortably.
 A YouTube commenter mentioned consolidating 9 indoor cats from 5 separate boxes to a single Fumoi, with noticeable litter savings.
-The practical upper comfort limit appears to be around 12-15 lbs per cat, though the manufacturer rates it to 33 lbs.
+The practical upper comfort limit is around 12-15 lbs per cat, though the manufacturer rates it to 33 lbs.

 Flaws but Not Dealbreakers